 CEL Rule Conditions

-Each rule should choose one condition language: native or cel.
-Mixing native condition rows and CEL expressions inside the same rule is not recommended as the canonical model because it makes portal authoring, validation, and runtime dispatch harder to reason about.
+Each Light-Fabric rule should therefore use CEL.
+Mixing native condition rows and CEL expressions inside the same rule is not a canonical model because it makes portal authoring, validation, and runtime dispatch harder to reason about.

 Goals

-• support CEL expressions as a rule-level condition language
+• support CEL expressions as the Light-Fabric rule-level condition language

 • reuse the existing rule context for gateway, workflow, and test execution